What is a Bitcoin Node?

 In the Bitcoin network, nodes fulfill a very important role.

-In this lesson, you will learn about the different types of nodes and their functions in the Bitcoin network.
+In this article, you will learn about the different types of nodes and their functions in the Bitcoin network.

 In the Bitcoin network, nodes fulfill a very important role.
 You can imagine them as ‘guardians’, who are constantly monitoring the Bitcoin blockchain to distinguish legitimate Bitcoin transactions from non-legitimate ones.
 Their basic job is to prevent attempts to double-spend bitcoins that have already been spent elsewhere.